-- · This device complies with FCC Radio Frequency (RF) radiation exposure limits set forth for an uncontrolled environment. - This transmitter must be at least 50 cm (EE6510-10) and 20 cm (all other models) from the user and must not be co-located or operating in conjunction with any other antenna or transmitter.
+- · This device complies with FCC Radio Frequency (RF) radiation exposure limits set forth for an uncontrolled environment. - This transmitter must be at least 20 cm from the user and must not be co-located or operating in conjunction with any other antenna or transmitter.